The JWST Spectroscopic Properties of Galaxies at $z=9-14$: Physical Properties at

 We are able to constrain gas-phase metallicities using the rest-frame optical line ratios reported in Section~\ref{sec:zg9_spectra}.
 The [O~{ III}]~$\lambda4363$ detection in the composite spectrum enables inference of the direct method metallicity.
 Assuming an electron density ($n_{\rm e}\simeq2\times10^4$~cm$^{-3}$) that is typical of the high-ionization zones of $z>9$ galaxies (derived using [C~{ III}]~$\lambda1907$/C~{ III}]~$\lambda1909$ flux ratios in \citealt{Topping2025b}), we infer an electron temperature $T_{\rm e}$(O~{ III}) of $2.1^{+0.3}_{-0.4}\times10^4$~K for the O$^{++}$ zone using the \texttt{PYTHON} package \texttt{PyNeb} \citep{Luridiana2015} to reproduce the observed line ratios in the composite.
 We next derive the O$^+$ zone electron temperature $T_{\rm e}$(O~{ II}).
 Because the [O~{ II}]~$\lambda\lambda7320,7330$ auroral lines are not covered by the NIRSpec spectra at $z>9$, we apply the relation $T_{\rm e}$(O~{ II}) $=0.7\times T_{\rm e}$(O~{ III}) $+3000$~K \citep{Campbell1986,Garnett1992}.
 Using the measured [O~{ III}]~$\lambda5007$/H$\beta$ and [O~{ III}]~$\lambda3728$/H$\beta$ ratios, we infer an average gas-phase oxygen abundance $12+\log{\rm (O/H)}=7.59^{+0.14}_{-0.16}$ ($0.08^{+0.03}_{-0.03}\ Z_{\odot}$, where solar metallicity corresponds to $12+\log{\rm (O/H)}=8.71$; \citealt{Gutkin2016}).
 This indicates moderately metal poor gas is common in the $z>9$ galaxies.

 We also characterize the gas-phase metallicity via strong line ratios: [O~{ III}]~$\lambda5007$/H$\beta$ (O3) and ([O~{ III}]+[O~{ II}])/H$\beta$ (R23) ratios.
 For $17$ galaxies with both H$\beta$ and [O~{ III}]~$\lambda5007$ detections in the NIRSpec spectra, we measure O3 ratios ranging from $3.1$ to $10.2$, with a median value of $5.0$.
 This is consistent with the composite which shows an average O3 of $5.2\pm0.4$.
-Using the relationship between O3 and oxygen abundance derived from $z\simeq2-9$ galaxies in \citet{Sanders2024}, we infer an average oxygen abundance $12+\log{\rm (O/H)}=7.41^{+0.08}_{-0.08}$ ($0.05^{+0.01}_{-0.01}\ Z_{\odot}$) given the composite O3 ratio.
+Using the relationship between O3 and oxygen abundance derived from $z\simeq2-10$ galaxies in \citet{Sanders2025}, we infer an average oxygen abundance $12+\log{\rm (O/H)}=7.50^{+0.06}_{-0.06}$ ($0.06^{+0.01}_{-0.01}\ Z_{\odot}$) given the composite O3 ratio.
 The R23 ratios suggest a similar picture.
-We derive the average dust-corrected R23 ratio of $7.5\pm0.6$ from the composite spectrum.
-Using the R23 $-$ O/H relation in \citet{Sanders2024}, we infer $12+\log{\rm (O/H)}=7.39^{+0.08}_{-0.08}$, consistent with the oxygen abundance inferred from O3.
+In Figure~\ref{fig:o32_r23}, we plot the R23 ratios of $z>9$ galaxies.
+We find that the dust-corrected R23 ratios span between $<4.5$ and $15$, with an average of $7.5\pm0.6$ measured from the composite spectrum.
+These are comparable to the R23 ratios seen in star-forming galaxies at lower redshift ($z\sim2-9$; e.g., \citealt{Tang2019,Tang2023,Cameron2023b,Mascia2023,Shapley2023,Boyett2024b,Saxena2024a}).
+Using the R23 $-$ O/H relation in \citet{Sanders2025}, we infer an average $12+\log{\rm (O/H)}=7.30^{+0.07}_{-0.05}$, consistent with the oxygen abundance inferred from O3.
 Both measurements are similar to those reported in \citet{Roberts-Borsani2024} and also comparable to the direct method metallicity derived above.